MyonicS/External_Acidity_Paper/README.md

 # Citing

-When utilizing code or data from this study in an academic publication please cite the following preprint
+When utilizing code or data from this study in an academic publication please cite the following manuscript:
-> Rejman, S. _et al._ External Acidity as Performance Descriptor in Polyolefin Cracking using Zeolite-Based Materials. _ChemRxiv_ (2024). doi:10.26434/chemrxiv-2024-4fq4v
+> Rejman, S., Reverdy, Z.M., Bör, Z. et al. External acidity as performance descriptor in polyolefin cracking using zeolite-based materials. _Nat Commun_ *16*, 2980 (2025). https://doi.org/10.1038/s41467-025-57158-1

 Alternatively, the data itself can be cited as
 > Rejman, S. et al. Experimental data supporting: ‘External Acidity as Performance Descriptor in Polyolefin Cracking using Zeolite-Based Materials’.
 OSF http://dx.doi.org/10.17605/OSF.IO/PFXH6TH (2024)